bala-murali-k/Techplement/Week1Task/ReadMe.md

 Delete or modify the `quizData.dat` file to reset your quiz progress.

 **Can I share my custom quizzes with others?**
-Yes, share the `quizData.dat` file with others to allow them to play your custom quizzes.
+No, currently sharing the quizzes is not available, will update in the future enabling quiz sharing with others to allow them to play your custom quizzes.

 **How do I report a bug or suggest a feature?**
 Open an issue on the project's GitHub repository.